 The IDC is broken down into 5 parts:

-- A series of Powerpoint Presentations by a Course Director or Staff Instructor
+- A series of Presentations by a Course Director or Staff Instructor

 - Exams on Dive Theory and PADI Standards

-- Learning how to deliver and practising Knowledge Development (classroom) presentations
+- How to deliver Knowledge Development (classroom) presentations

 - Learning how to teach and practising teaching in Confined Water